How to make the perfect gin & tonic

 The G&T is the mixed drink to end all others.
-But what is the magic formula for the very best one you can make?
-Read our expert guide to serving your best-ever gin and tonic.
+But what is the magic formula for the perfect one?
+Read our expert guide to serving your best ever gin and tonic.

 Gin is the trend that keeps on giving, and statistics show that visitors to the BBC Good Food website are fully-fledged enthusiasts of the juniper-tinged renaissance.
 While we love a gin cocktail, there's no denying the timeless charm of gin and tonic.
 Any gin lover will know that there’s more to a G&T than pouring the two components into a glass.
 Here, the experts at Craft Gin Club talk us through the mighty gin and tonic and provide us with the ultimate recipe for the best ever G&T.